soumyaAnch/soumyaAnch/README.md

-- 👋 Hi, I’m @soumyaAnch
+- 👋 Hi, I’m Soumyadeep
-- 👀 I’m interested in web development
+- 👀 I’m interested in software engineering and DSA stuffs..
-- 🌱 I’m currently working as a SDE intern @Anchanto
+- 👨‍💻 I’m currently working as a Software Developer @Anchanto
+- 🥲 Trying to fix other part of my life

 <!---
 soumyaAnch/soumyaAnch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.